 Hi friends, today I have a contributed post by Ryan Keys all about the checklist you need to say yes to the house.
 Hope you enjoy 🙂

 Searching for a new house or apartment can frustrating at the best of times.
-You’ll need to view a few different properties before you decide which one is the best for you.
+Once you get the residential permit, you’ll need to view a few different properties before you decide which one is the best for you.
 However, there are so many various types of homes out there, actually deciding which one to go for can end up being a bit of a minefield.
 Even though choosing a house to buy is a huge and often daunting decision, choosing a new rental home can be as equally challenging.

 Of course, the best course of action is to follow your heart.
 Found a house or apartment that you love?
 Then that is probably the one for you!
 But it will also pay to be little practical in your decision making too.
 Here’s a quick checklist of some factors that can help you decide which house to say yes to.